kedro-org/kedro/docs/source/data/kedro_dataset_factories.md

 2. Number of placeholders.
 For example, the dataset `preprocessing.shuttles+csv` would match `{namespace}.{dataset}+csv` over `{dataset}+csv`.
 3. Alphabetical order

-### Generalise all datasets with a catch-all dataset factory to overwrite the default `MemoryDataSet`
+### Generalise all datasets with a catch-all dataset factory

 You can use dataset factories to define a catch-all pattern which will overwrite the default `MemoryDataSet` creation.

 ```yaml